guybedford/require-css/README.md

 });
 ```

 1. When run on the client, the CSS is downloaded and injected into the head dynamically.
-The dependency provided by the require is purely the API itself, and not the actual CSS.

-2. When run on the server, the CSS is simply ammended into a buffer (`css.buffer`, a string that can be accessed from the returned dependency API).
+2. When run on the server, the CSS is simply ammended into a buffer (`css.buffer`).

-3. When run as part of a build with the RequireJS Optimizer, all 'css!' dependencies are inlined into the build layer script file, creating a CSS layer to match the build layer.
-The plugin handles automatic rewriting of all CSS url normalization for the CSS built output.
-When run, inlined CSS is loaded automatically rewritten based on the
+3. When run as part of a build with the RequireJS Optimizer, 'css!' dependencies are inlined into the built layer and are compatible with layer exclusions and inclusions.
-current page baseURI.

 4. When included with the alternative require syntax: `'css!styles/main!'`, then instead of being inlined, the CSS layer is output to a separate CSS file.

+_All url path normalization within the CSS files is handled automatically_

 Installation and Setup